mrlunchbox777/basic-setup/resources/cheatsheet-docs/kubernetes.md

 To use these put `k8s-` before the name and drop the .sh, this value is also shown in the alias

+Note: Once these are migrated to using options, -h on all of them will give you the info rather than this doc

 * `get-pod-by-label.sh`
   * arg1 - value of label (defaults to interactive)
   * arg2 - label name (defaults to `"app"`)